receptorcell/receptorcell.github.io/cookies-policy.md

 ## PRIVACY POLICY

 For more information about how we use information collected by cookies and other tracking technologies, please refer to our <a href="{{ site.baseurl }}/privacy-policy/">Privacy Policy</a> posted on the Site.
-This Cookie Policy is part of and is incorporated into our Privacy Policy.
-By using the Site, you agree to be bound by this Cookie Policy and our Privacy Policy.
+This Cookies Policy is part of and is incorporated into our Privacy Policy.
+By using the Site, you agree to be bound by this Cookies Policy and our Privacy Policy.

 ## CONTACT US

-If you have questions or comments about this Cookie Policy, please contact us at:
+If you have questions or comments about this Cookies Policy, please contact us at:

 RECEPTORCELL, LLC